psycopg/psycopg/docs/advanced/pool.rst

 .. __: https://en.wikipedia.org/wiki/Connection_pool

-This page explains a few basic concepts of `!psycopg3` connection pool's behaviour.
+This page explains a few basic concepts of Psycopg connection pool's behaviour.
 Please refer to the `ConnectionPool` object API for details about the pool operations.